Retiring in Canada 101: A Guide For Those Who Want to Retire to Canada from the U.S.

 Con: Harsh Winter Weather

 Can you retire to Canada if you don’t like cold weather?
 You can… but you may not enjoy the winter months.
 Retiring in Canada means getting used to low temps.
-Many expats know that Canada has chilly winters but are still surprised at the harsh conditions that most Canadian provinces experience.
+Many expats know that Canada has chilly winters, but are still surprised at the harsh conditions that most Canadian provinces experience.

 Pro: Welcoming and Friendly Culture

-Con: Cost of Living
+Pro and Con: Cost of Living Isn’t the Most Affordable

 Finding the Best Places to Retire in Canada for You